 Many dental insurance plans cover all or the majority of the cost of these services.
 In some cases, where dentures are necessary for your continued good health, your medical insurance may cover a portion or all of the cost of your dentures.
 For those expenses not covered under your insurance plans, we offer a variety of payment plans to make it affordable for you to improve your smile, your self-esteem, and your bite with dentures.

 Without dental insurance, the entire cost of dentures is your responsibility.
 However, we don’t want anyone to have to forego the aesthetic and health benefits of dentures just because they don’t have the necessary insurance coverage.
 For that reason, we offer a variety of financing plans starting with very low monthly payments to help make paying for your dentures as easy as having them fitted.
 We’ll discuss all of your costs and your payment options before we do any work or suggest a treatment schedule for you.
 We’ll never try to fit you into an existing plan.
-We’ll customize your denture plan to fit your mouth, your lifestyle, and your budget.
+And we’ll customize your denture plan to fit your mouth, your lifestyle, and your budget.

 There is no “one-size-fits-all” type of dentures.
 There are many, different kinds of dentures.
 Just a few types we offer include…